 This will output a nice message to the debug area, like so:

-You can hide or show the debug area using the button highlighted with the red box in the picture above.
-You can also click View\Debug Area\Show Debug Area to do the same thing.
+You can hide or show the debug area using the downward-arrow-in-a-box button highlighted in red in the image above.
+You can also click View ▸ Debug Area ▸ Show Debug Area in the menu bar to do the same thing.

 When you take one or more pieces of data and turn them into another piece of data, this is known as an operation.

 The simplest way to understand operations is to think about arithmetic.
 The addition operation takes two numbers and converts them into the sum of the two numbers.
 The subtraction operation takes two numbers and converts them into the difference of the two numbers.

 You’ll find simple arithmetic all over your apps: From tallying the number of “likes” on a post to calculating the correct size and position of a button or a window, numbers are indeed everywhere!